 The -c or --check option will determine if the file is sorted.
 If the file is not sorted, "disorder" will be displayed.
 If the file is sorted, there will be no output.

 //Sorted example ~]# sort -c example.txt //Not Sorted example ~]# sort -c example.txt sort: example.txt:2: disorder

 The -M or --month-sort option will sort the file by Month.

 ~]# cat -M example.txt Jan Feb Mar Apr May Jun Jul Aug Sep Oct Nov Dec

 Sort a specific field

-The -k option can be used to sort by another field.
-For example, -k 2 sorts by the second field, which is last name in this example.
+The -k or --key option can be used to sort by another field.
+For example, --key 2 sorts by the second field, which is last name in this example.